knikas/diplom-mchats_dicer/README.md

 https://dl.acm.org/citation.cfm?id=3337891

-Use config-core.cfg for core monitoring or config-os.cfg for PID monitoring Make sure to specify correct paths in run_executables.sh
+Use config-core.cfg for core monitoring or config-os.cfg for PID monitoring.

+Make sure to specify correct paths in run_executables.sh

 Added options in config files: